 Deb just loves to talk about police, fire and rescue officers.
 She is fascinated by them and likes to watch police dramas after her workday is done.
 Deb has always been interested in their jobs “to keep people safe” and she knows the number to dial when there is an emergency: 9-1-1.
 However, she cannot easily get a chance to meet a real police officer.

-For the last three years, Sandi has been the Site Coordinator at the PFF residence where Deb lives.
+For the last three years, Sandie has been the Site Coordinator at the PFF residence where Deb lives.
 She knows very well how much Deb appreciates law enforcement officers.
-Even though she had just gotten off a long shift, Sandi had Deb on her mind when she pulled up to the local Kwik Trip and saw a Willmar Police squad car parked there.
+Even though she had just gotten off a long shift, Sandie had Deb on her mind when she pulled up to the local Kwik Trip and saw a Willmar Police squad car parked there.

 Inside, she found a very tall fellow in uniform.
 Officer James works as a Resource Officer at one of the City’s elementary schools, where the kids gave him the nickname “Kupkake.”
 His height can be intimidating, but he has a very easy-going nature which works well when he represents the Willmar PD as a Community Liaison Officer.